fireship-io/fireship.io/hugo/content/lessons/angular-universal-firebase/index.md

 // ...
 {{< /highlight >}}

 Rebuild your app and restart the server.
-The dev HTML returned from Express should now include custom meta tags.
+The HTML returned from Express should now include custom meta tags.

 {{< figure src="img/working-universal-app.png" alt="working universal app" >}}